 The Swedish gaming authority is also locking down on all underage related betting activities including betting on sports with underage players involved.
 In the past few months, Spelinspektionen has imposed many warnings and handed out stiff penalties to online licensees offering betting markets on sporting events involving players that are considered underage.

 Along with the new gambling legislation Spelinspektionen also brought into effect their very own self-exclusion registry.
 Just a few days after it was launched in January 2019 over 10,000 Swedish adults registered with the new national gambling self-exclusion registry.
 Any online operators found providing service to self-excluded customers will be fined heavily.

 Having only been enacted in 2019, Swedish gambling legislation remains one of the youngest in Europe.
 As a result, we have not seen many adjustments.
 Licensing requirements and costs, age requirements and even tax rates have not changed.
 Most sections of the Swedish Gambling Act remain intact.

-However, the current COVID-19 crisis has resulted in some movement of the regulation front.
+However, the current COVID-19 crisis has resulted in some movement on the regulation front.
 Swedish authorities have taken note of the recent surge in online gambling activity.
 As a result, the government has introduced a set of temporary laws and other measures aimed at regulating online gambling in the country.
-These laws are set to be in effect until at least the end of 2020.
+These laws are set to be in effect until at least the end of 2022.

 According to several reports, the temporary laws that will apply until the end of the year are as follows: